MBA Graduate Student Financial Aid Checklist

 Q: How much money can I borrow?

-Note: The amounts given above are the maximum annual amounts you can borrow in both subsidized and unsubsidized loans.
-You may receive less than these annual maximum amounts if you receive other financial aid that is used to cover a portion of your cost of attendance.
+Note: You may receive less than these annual maximum amounts if you receive other financial aid that is used to cover a portion of your cost of attendance.

 Q: When do I receive financial aid for Modules I & II?